c-mbdk/question-answer-ai/README.md

 $ source env/bin/activate
 ```

-4. Install the dependencies:
+1. Install the dependencies:
 ```
 $ (venv) pip install -r requirements.txt
 ```

-5. Open up the Jupyter notebook (notebook.ipynb) and run each cell.
+1. Open up the Jupyter notebook (notebook.ipynb) and run each cell.
-6. Navigate to http://127.0.0.1:7860 in a browswer window to use the application outside of the Jupyter notebook.
+2. Navigate to http://127.0.0.1:7860 in a browser window to use the application outside of the Jupyter notebook.